Blogs About Reading

 In the end, it appears as though Anna's grip preference is something she will likely outgrow (although I won't deny feeling a little worried; we're heading into first grade this fall!).

-In the meantime, some strategies I've read about include providing her with small pieces of chalk or crayon that force her to grip with her fingers instead of her fist, engage in lots of fine motor work, and using a triangular pencil grip (seemingly sold everywhere).
-The fine motor skill isn't the challenge; Anna attended a terrific Montessori preschool and spent LOTS of time using materials such as these and these.
+In the meantime, some strategies I’ve read about include providing her with small pieces of chalk or crayon that force her to grip with her fingers instead of her fist, engage in lots of fine motor work, and using a triangular pencil grip (seemingly sold everywhere).
+The fine motor skill isn’t the challenge; Anna attended a terrific Montessori preschool and spent LOTS of time using materials such as these (opens in a new window) and these (opens in a new window).

 I'm seeking your help here too – has your child, or a child in your class struggled with grip issues?
 If so, what worked?